Permafrost/TundraTN/README.md

       which can be used to influence the translation process.

+    * `$content.type.input` is the MIME media type that describes the format of the bizdoc content being translated:
+      * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", must be specified.
-    * `$content.type.input` is the MIME media type that describes the format of the bizdoc content being translated.
-For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+      * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+      * For pipe separated values content, a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix, must be specified.
+      * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tab-separated-values", must be specified.
+      * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.
-      Defaults to the content type specified on the bizdoc content part.
+      Defaults the the content type of the relevant bizdoc content part, if not specified.

+    * `$content.type.output` is the MIME media type that describes the format of the resulting translated content:
+      * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", must be specified.
-    * `$content.type.output` is the MIME media type that describes the format of the resulting translated content.
-For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+      * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+      * For pipe separated values content, a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix, must be specified.
+      * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tab-separated-values", must be specified.
+      * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.
+      Defaults to the value in `TN_parms/$contentType` returned by `$service`, if not specified.

     * `$schema.input` is the optional name of the Integration Server document reference or flat file schema to use to parse the bizdoc content into an